temporenc/temporenc/README.rst

 * **Compact**

-  Encoded values have a variable size between 3 and 10 bytes, depending on the components being included.
+  *Temporenc* values have a variable size between 3 and 10 bytes, depending on the components being included.
 For example, an encoded date uses 3 bytes, an encoded time also takes 3 bytes, and an encoded date with time uses 5 bytes.
   At the other extreme, it takes only 10 bytes to encode a date with time using nanosecond precision and a time zone.

 * **Self-contained**

-  Encoded values contain all information needed for decoding.
+  *Temporenc* values contain all information needed for decoding.
 Consuming applications do not have to know which format was used for encoding, since this can be discovered by looking at the first byte of the value.

 * **Sortable**

-  Encoded values of the same *type* (such as date/time without timezone) can be sorted using normal lexicographical sorting routines on the encoded byte strings, with earlier dates sorting first, and with missing values sorting last.
+  *Temporenc* values of the same *type* (such as date/time without timezone) can be sorted using normal lexicographical sorting routines on the encoded byte strings, with earlier dates sorting first, and with missing values sorting last.
 Among other benefits, this makes *temporenc* values very suited for use